josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 -   Join the two datasets -the prepared data from the FlightDelaysWithAirportCodes and FlightWeatherWithAirportCodes datasets.
 Join on these columns:

-    -   Left columns: OriginAirportCode, Month, DayofMonth, and CRSDepHour
+    -   First columns: OriginAirportCode, Month, DayofMonth, and CRSDepHour

-    -   Right columns: AirportCode, Month, Day, and Hour
+    -   Second columns: AirportCode, Month, Day, and Hour

 -   Convert the following columns to categorical: